-Tesla Model 3 saloon - Reliability & safety
+Tesla Model 3 review - Reliability & safety

 There could be some quality issues, but the Model 3 feels like the best-built and safest Tesla yet

-Electric models should, in theory, be simpler than petrol, diesel and hybrid cars because there are far fewer mechanical parts.
-However, Tesla is known for quality issues around fit and finish, so we hope the Model 3 proves to be a step forward in this regard.
+Although electric models should, in theory, be simpler than petrol, diesel and hybrid cars because there are far fewer mechanical parts, the Tesla Model 3 doesn’t seem to perform well in terms of reliability.
+Tesla has been known for quality issues around fit and finish, although there are promising signs of improvement.
+The Model 3 is rated highly for its overall ownership experience despite these issues, however.

 Safety